getodk/docs/docs-tech-guide.rst

 .. _upstream-the-docs:

-Set the Upstream Remote
+Set the upstream remote
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you clone down a repo, the local copy calls your GitHub copy ``origin``.
-You should also set ``upstream`` as the name of the original, main GitHub repo.
+When you clone down a repo,
+the local copy calls your GitHub copy ``origin``.
+You should also set ``upstream``
+as the name of the  main ODK Docs GitHub repo.

 .. code-block:: console